entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Ordovician to Silurian).md

 > - **Taxa**:Thelodonti: *Talimaalepis kadvoiensis*, *Talimaalepis rimae*.
 Chondrichthyes: *Mongolepis rozmanae*, *Sodolepis lucens*, *Teslepis jucunda*.
 > - **Locality and horizon**: Khutsynbulak Beds, Chargat Formation, Mount Tchagartay, Mongolia.
 > - **References**:(Andreev et al., 2016; Rozman, 1999; Žigaitė, 2004; Žigaitė, 2013)
-> - **Comments**: Žigaitė (2013): "The samples analysed originate from the Lake Basin outcrop at the Chargat locality, in the Khutsyn–Bulag Member (Khutsynbulak Beds) of the Lower Wenlock Chargat Formation (Rozman 1986; Minjin et al. 2001). ...The limestone inliers represent marginal shallow-water sedimentary facies rich in fauna, including the numerous vertebrate microremains first reported by Karatajute-Talimaa et al.
+> - **Comments**: Žigaitė (2013): "The samples analysed originate from the Lake Basin outcrop at the Chargat locality, in the Khutsyn–Bulag Member (Khutsynbulak Beds) of the Lower Wenlock Chargat Formation (Rozman 1986; Minjin et al. 2001). ...The limestone inliers represent marginal shallow-water sedimentary facies rich in fauna, including the numerous vertebrate microremains first reported by Karatajute-Talimaa et al.
 (1990)."
 Andreev et al. (2016) used the age 'lhit Regional Stage, Upper Llandovery to Lower Wenlock' for the Chargat Formation.
 Here we adopted the age assignment of Žigaitė (2013)